 Industrial lubricants must be handled, stored, and dispensed appropriately to minimize safety and environmental contamination issues.
 Manufacturers frequently make blunders such as mislabeling items and storing lubricants in areas with extreme temperatures.
-To know what are the best conditions and setup for your lube room, it is best to contact CRE Machinery Lubrication Consultants.
+To know what the best conditions and setup for your lube room are, it is best to contact CRE Machinery Lubrication Consultants.

 Lubricant Management

-The operations involved in obtaining lubricant supplies and shifting those lubricants to in-plant storage are referred to as lubricant management.
-The handling processes required will depend on whether the lubricants are delivered in packages or in bulk.
+Lubricant management refers to the operations of obtaining lubricant supplies and moving them to in-plant storage.
+Handling processes will depend on whether the lubricants arrive in packages or in bulk.

 Packaged Shipment